MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 ### Update

 Dynamics 365 Customer Insights - Journeys releases updates on a monthly basis with new features and fixes.
 When there's a new release available, you can see it in **Settings** > **Versions**.
 Select **Manage+Update** to launch the installation management page.
-Click **Check version** to see if any updates are available.
-Click **Update packages** if updates are available.
+Select **Check version** to see if any updates are available.
+Select **Update packages** if updates are available.

 ## Maintain or update your installation